siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Relation-Aware Addition.md

 That is standard arithmetic.
 It counts the visible square-values without an interaction term.

+The ultrareal reading asks whether the sum is positive in the ultrareal sense.
-Relation-aware ultrareal addition makes a different choice.
-It treats the sum itself as an ultrareal.
+If it is, then the sum itself is an ultrareal.
 Let:

 $$
 X=U+V.